syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/appearance.md

 ### Rounded Rectangle

-The "**RoundedRectangle**" type will render the container as a rectangle with rounded corner radius.
+The **RoundedRectangle** type will render the container as a rectangle with rounded corner radius.
 The rounded corner radius of the container can be customized using the [`roundedCornerRadius`](../api/linear-gauge/container/#roundedcornerradius) property in [`container`](../api/linear-gauge/containerModel).

 {% tab template= "linear-gauge/appearance", sourceFiles="app/**/*.ts" %}